-1. Center the grille cover and make sure that it is positioned correctly.
+Center grille cover and make sure that it is positioned correctly.

-Push plastic hooks back to engage grille slats.
-Install the bottom fasteners first followed by the side fasteners.
+Front License Plate Bracket Equipped

-- Install upper fasteners on the vertical grille ribs. - Make sure all clips remain engaged during installation.
+- 2. Push plastic hooks back to engage grille slats. - If equipped with license plate bracket pull it toward the front of the vehicle and install the cover behind the bottom edge of the bracket. - 4.
+Repeat for all hooks to fully engage cover to grille. - Make sure all clips remain engaged during installation.
 Cover should be stretched to a tight fit when properly installed.